stack-community/documents/src/chapter_3.md

 [Output]: Hello, world!
 ```

-> The `print` is one of Stack's command, it output string.
+> The `print` is one of Stack's command, it can output string.

 Great!
 you became stack programmer now, welcome to stack programming community!